About Lorna Evans, Psychotherapist & Trauma Sensitive Yoga Teacher

-Lorna Evans is a Psychotherapist and Counsellor registered with the UKCP & BACP and holds an MSc in Body Awareness and Psychotherapy and a PGDip in Integrative Psychotherapy.
-Lorna is an Integrative therapist who works with a primary model of Transactional Analysis.
+Lorna Evans is an Integrative Psychotherapist registered with UKCP & BACP, holding an MSc in Body Awareness & Psychotherapy and PGDip in Integrative Psychotherapy.

-Body awareness and knowledge of clinical mechanisms are essential to Lorna’s clinical work, in particular paying great attention to the power of the breath, energy in the body and the autonomic nervous system.
+Body awareness and knowledge of non-verbal phenomena, the autonomic nervous system and neuroscience are essential to Lorna’s clinical work, in particular paying great attention to the power of the breath, energy and movement in the body.

-The contemporary clinical writings and research of Pat Ogden, Nick Totton, Bessel van der Kolk, Robert Shaw, Babette Rothschild, Daniel Stern, Peter Levine, Stephen Porges, Allan Schore and Danielle Siegel inspire Lorna in her work to integrate yoga and therapy.
-Lorna’s primary inspiration comes from the legacy of Wilhelm Reich and Fritz Perls.
+Lorna’s primary inspiration comes from the legacy of Wilhelm Reich and Laura & Fritz Perls.
+The contemporary clinical writings and research of Pat Ogden, Nick Totton, Bessel van der Kolk, Robert Shaw, Babette Rothschild, Daniel Stern, Peter Levine, Stephen Porges, Allan Schore and Danielle Siegel inspire Lorna in her work to integrate yoga, the breath and movement into therapy for treatment of anxiety, depression and trauma.

 Lorna is passionate about raising awareness of the science behind yoga, the breath and movement for treatment of anxiety, depression, trauma, maintaining positive mental health and wellness.
 Recently working with The Discovery Channel, BBC, BACP Magazines and Medium to promote this work in the media.